PolySync/polysync-core-c-examples/logfile_iterator_for_video_device/README.md

 ```

 - libuvc
     - If you're not on amd64, Ubuntu 16.04 you'll need to build this library yourself.
-Follow the instructions [here](https://github.com/ktossell/libuvc) but instead of `sudo make install` as the last step, copy the `libuvc.a` that project builds to this project's `lib` directory.
+Follow the instructions [here](https://github.com/ktossell/libuvc). **NOTE: Instead of `sudo make install` as the last step in the above process, copy the `libuvc.a` that project builds to this project's `lib` directory (if you already installed it, copy the library and you'll be fine).

 ### Building